Linguistics and Language Development Department

 Certificate - Graduate TESOL

 Any matriculated graduate student may pursue this certificate.
 The certificate is designed to meet the needs of individuals desiring formal course preparation and training as classroom teachers of English to speakers of other languages but not requiring an MA degree.
 While the certificate is approved by the university, it does not provide certification, accreditation, or credentialing approved by the Commission on Teacher Credentialing.
 Students must maintain a 3.0 average in these courses to be awarded the certificate.
-To receive the certificate students must complete the following 18 units.

 |Requirements of the Certificate||18|